 Instructions

-- Once washed finely sliced the leek from the light green part down to the root (discard the root).
+- Once washed, finely slice the leeks, starting from the light green part down to the root (discard the root).

-- In a large pot over medium-low heat add the butter.
-Once melted add the leeks and sweat for 15 minutes (until softened and the liquid has evaporated).
+- In a large pot over medium-low heat, melt the butter.
+Add the sliced leeks and cook, stirring occasionally, for about 15 minutes, or until the leeks have softened and most of the liquid has evaporated.

-- Turn up the heat to medium-high and add the white wine.
-Mix and continue to cook until the wine has evaporated, this will take a few minutes.
+- Increase the heat to medium-high and pour in the white wine.
+Stir and cook for 2-3 minutes, or until the wine has evaporated.

-- Add the cream and whilst stirring regularly simmer until the cream has thicken,this should take about 5 minutes.
+- Add the cream and simmer, stirring regularly, for about 5 minutes, or until the cream has thickened.

 Audrey